rlyboredaf/Remote-Gesture-Control-Android/README.md

 1. Run the Python script on your computer.
 A webcam feed should appear.
 2. Open the Android app on your phone.
 3. Perform the recognized gestures in front of the webcam to control your device.

-P.S.
-This README was AI generated with a summary I gave.